by Tom Barrance | Updated March 2022

-These large sensor cameras have many of the advantages of both pro camcorders and system still cameras.
+Cinema cameras are large sensor cameras with many of the advantages of both pro camcorders and system still cameras.
 The big sensors and interchangeable lenses make for really good image quality.
 Most of them also have pro sound features, handle better than DSLRs, and record in formats that stand up better to being manipulated ‘in post’ (at the editing stage) than basic DSLR footage.
 And they don’t suffer the ‘moiré’ effect which results from shooting video with a sensor designed for high resolution still photography.

 The Canon C100 is popular with professionals, and an obvious next step for Canon DSLR users, though it only records 1080p HD.
 You can pick up the Mark I version used at a bargain price.
 I’d recommend getting the Mark II version which has a better viewfinder and autofocus.